Oops! Did you file for bankruptcy? Do you feel you will not recover from it? Better said, do you want to boost your credit score?

 Budgeting and spending lifestyle is a significant factor.
-However, that research indicates that the dominant player is the unprecedented financial situation of people; they are overwhelmed by financial hardships from medical expenses to college funding and all sorts.
+However, that research shows that the dominant player is the unprecedented financial situation of people; they are overwhelmed by financial hardships from medical expenses to college funding and all sorts.

-Medical expenses: we often land ourselves on the sick bed and this can drain our savings.
+Medical expenses: we often land ourselves on the sick bed, and this can drain our savings.
 Medical expenses may be unforeseen, but it takes a toll on our finances.

 The presence of a bankruptcy on your credit report is a red flag for creditors.
-Bankruptcy for creditors means financial irresponsibility and that takes a toll on your score; bankruptcy drops your credit score by as much as 150 – 200 points.
+Bankruptcy for creditors means financial irresponsibility, and that takes a toll on your score; bankruptcy drops your credit score by as much as 150 – 200 points.

 Didn’t you know that?
 Well, now you do.

-Another truth is that most creditors determine your creditworthiness from your credit report, and having a bankruptcy on that report could be detrimental.
+Another truth is that most creditors determine your creditworthiness from your credit score report, and having a bankruptcy on that report could be detrimental.